zakariahaider14/sharkbyte25-helix/README.md

 ## 🎯 Overview

-Phase 3 migrates HELIX from local development (Phase 2) to a production-ready GCP deployment with:
+This phase deploys HELIX to a production-ready GCP deployment with:

 - **Scalability**: Auto-scaling with GKE (Google Kubernetes Engine)
 - **Reliability**: Multi-zone deployment with 99.9% uptime SLA